-Choice modelling has been a particularly powerful approach to elicit landowner preferences for the design of conservation schemes and measure willingness to accept (WTA) monetary rewards for contracts; thereby revealing cost heterogeneity (e.g. Ruto and Garrod, 2009; Greiner, 2015).
+Choice modelling has been a common approach to elicit landowner preferences for the design of conservation schemes and to measure willingness to accept (WTA) monetary rewards for contracts, thereby revealing cost heterogeneity (e.g. Ruto and Garrod, 2009; Greiner, 2015).
 Such approaches have been used to identify factors that may impact participation in schemes (e.g. contract length) and ultimately the cost of implementing schemes under specific contractual terms (Hanley et al., 2012).
 Alternatively, conservation auctions are an incentive based mechanism that can potentially deal with the issues of adverse selection and poor cost effectiveness by promoting price competition amongst landowners opting to supply conservation services (Windle and Rolfe, 2008; Whitten, 2017).
-Such approaches can be combined with optimisation modelling to maximise a certain objective function relative to various constraints and have been shown to outperform fixed priced schemes (Rolfe et al., 2017).
-Lastly, decision support tools, such as multi criteria decision analysis (MCDA), have emerged as a systematic methodology to combine technical information and stakeholder preferences to appraise costs/benefits of different projects alternatives (Adem Esmail and Geneletti, 2018).
-The development of simple decision making frameworks to guide investments in agrobiodiveristy has been lacking, despite an urgent need to rationalise investments for more effective conservation outcomes (Bruford et al., 2015; Verrier et al., 2015).
-For a full review of methodological approaches to evaluate costs and benefits of different policy options, options see Tietenberg and Lewis (2018).
+Such approaches can be combined with optimisation modelling to maximise a certain objective function relative to various constraints, and have been shown to outperform fixed priced schemes (Rolfe et al., 2017).
+Lastly, decision support tools, such as multi criteria decision analysis (MCDA), have emerged to combine technical information and stakeholder preferences to appraise costs/benefits of different projects alternatives (Adem Esmail and Geneletti, 2018).
+Despite an urgent need to rationalise investments for more effective conservation outcomes the development of simple decision making frameworks to guide investments in agrobiodiveristy has been lacking, (Bruford et al., 2015; Verrier et al., 2015).
+For a full review of methodological approaches to evaluate costs and benefits of different policy options see Tietenberg and Lewis (2018).

 Aims and objectives

 The contribution of this thesis lies in the application of different modelling approaches (outlined below) to explore how incentive instruments could be improved or implemented to support PGR and FAnGR conservation.
 The former is a stated research and policy challenge outlined by Cardellino and Boyazoglu (2009) and Bruford et al. (2015).
-This work therefore improves our understanding of the likely costs of maintaining farm system diversity and the role of supply side instruments and incentives to affect (good) conservation outcomes, both in developed and developing countries.
+This work therefore improves our understanding of the likely costs of maintaining farm system diversity and the role of supply side instruments and incentives to affect (good) conservation outcomes in developed and developing countries.
 The specific aims are too:

 Explore the measurement of “diversity” as a public good, with a focus on genetic metrics that denote difference

-Determine the use and non-use values of FAnGR and evaluate how such values are supplied across different institutions, including the market
+Determine the use and non-use values of FAnGR and to evaluate how such values are supplied across different institutions, including the market

-Outline key proximate threats to FAnGR, and consider how these threats can be mediated by different supply side mechanisms
+Outline key proximate threats to FAnGR, and to consider how these threats can be addressed by different supply side mechanisms

-Explore the factors driving farmer choice of breed and motivations for participating in conservation schemes
+Explore the factors driving farmer choice of breeds and motivations for participating in conservation schemes

 Measure farmer WTA contracts for conserving rare breeds in small-scale farm systems through different contract options using a choice experiment (CE)